chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 1. There are three EC2 instances with a name beginning with **WebServerforResiliency**.
 For these EC2 instances note:
       1. Each has a unique *Instance ID*
+      1. All instances are running and healthy
       1. There is one instance per each Availability Zone
-      1. All instances are healthy

     ![EC2InitialCheck](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/EC2InitialCheck.png)